sjroma/sjroma.github.io/frontendnotes/fenotes.md

   * Flexbox note: `justify-content` versus `align-items`
   justify is X axis, align is Y axis...sort of;
   XY axis depends on the “orientation” of the flex.
 For `flex-direction: row;`, justify is horizontal (X) and align is vertical (Y).
-For `flex-direction: column;` they’re inverted, with justify being vertical and align horizontal.
+For `flex-direction: column;` they're inverted, with justify being vertical and align horizontal.

 <a href="https://css-tricks.com/snippets/css/complete-guide-grid/" target="_blank">A Complete Guide to CSS Grid</a> - a good comprehensive overview
   * <a href="https://cssgridgarden.com/" target="_blank">Grid Garden</a> - A game for learning CSS Grid